 Disadvantages of Prestressed Concrete

-Followings are the disadvantages of prestressed concrete:
+The followings are the disadvantages of prestressed concrete:

-- It requires high strength concrete and high tensile strength steel wires.
+- It requires high-strength concrete and high-tensile-strength steel wires.

 - The main disadvantage is construction requires additional special equipment like jacks, anchorage, etc.

 - Concrete prestressing requires skilled technology.
 It needs highly skilled workers under skilled supervision.